 The ability to see your baby in real time while you’re pregnant is valuable for both you and your doctor.
-At AllSafe Medical Group in Los Angeles, Lynwood, and Downey, California, ultrasound imaging helps your provider see your baby and monitor its progress.
+At AllSafe Medical Group in Los Angeles, Lynwood, Huntington Park, and Downey, California, ultrasound imaging helps your provider see your baby and monitor its progress.
 Plus, you get a preview of what’s to come.
 To learn more about ultrasound imaging and see how it applies to your pregnancy, call AllSafe Medical Group, or reserve an appointment online today.

 Ultrasound is a type of medical imaging that allows your physician to see the inside of your body or your baby’s body inside of yours.
 Ultrasound imaging, also called sonography, is a valuable tool for your obstetrician throughout your pregnancy.

 Unlike other imaging devices, like X-rays and CT scans, ultrasounds don’t use radiation.
 Instead, the image appears after the handpiece, called a transducer, delivers sound waves through your body.
 The sound waves bounce off of your internal organs, your baby, and other structures in their path.